dazz/dazz.github.io/content/posts/2024-08-19_base-image-with-s6-overlay/index.md

 ## Update dependencies

-When adding the s6-overlay sources to in a `Dockerfile` we want to make sure that we get notified when a new version is available so we can always be up-to-date with all our libraries.
+When adding the s6-overlay sources to in a `Dockerfile` we want to make sure that we get notified when a new version is available, so we can always be up-to-date with all our libraries.
 This can be achieved by adding a section to our [Renovate](https://github.com/renovatebot/renovate) or [Dependabot](https://github.com/dependabot) config, a rule to match

 ## Version checker know about Docker `FROM`
-If we would leverage the `FROM` of docker to include our sources we would not need to add anything.
+If we leverage the `FROM` of docker to include our sources we would not need to add anything.
 I already use the way of loading sources via images in several places:

 ### include composer
 ```Dockerfile